 - Belial the Lord of Chaos (sub-boss, playable with cheat code)

 - Lord Strahd (final boss, playable with cheat code)

 Cancelled Saturn Version

-Paul Good, President of MAGFEST and game designer at the time, detailed a port of the game for the Sega Saturn on an episode of Encyclopedia Bombastica [1:16:22].
-He noted that Nym Pymplee's mouth, on the PlayStation, was "modelled out [to] every single, individual tooth as a cone", using about four hundred polygons, which is an unrealistic use of the console's resources.
-Good rebuilt the mouth "with about ten polygons" and expounded that his team's version of the game ran at sixty frames per second and was "significantly better than the PlayStation version".
-The port, nonetheless, never saw release.
+Paul Good, former game designer and President of MAGFEST, detailed a port of the game for the Sega Saturn on an episode of Encyclopedia Bombastica [1:16:22].
+He noted that Nym Pymplee's mouth, on the PlayStation, was "modelled out [to] every single, individual tooth as a cone", using about four hundred polygons, an unrealistic use of the console's resources.
+Good rebuilt the mouth "with about ten polygons", expounding that his team's version of the game ran at sixty frames per second, "significantly better than the PlayStation version".
+The port, nonetheless, never released.